Nutterules/ZettelKasten/400 Projects/Comms Blog Post/Discrimination due to Algorithm Use.md

 title: Question to consider

 - How do we ensure that the algorithms that we develop and use are actually fair?
 - How do we deal with uncomfortable outcomes from these algorithms?
-What do we do if they clash with societal ideals around diversity o
+What do we do if they clash with societal ideals around diversity of workforce

 ```